What is the BDA doing?

 Promoting wellbeing and looking at the causes of stress and burnout are key strategic aims for the BDA, and we are currently investigating the underlying reasons for low levels of morale and job satisfaction.

-We are doing a programme of research to find out the causes of stress in dental working environments and to work on providing solutions to coping with stress and burnout.
+We are currently doing a programme of research to find out the causes of stress in dental working environments and to work on providing solutions to coping with stress and burnout.

 We will be investigating the perceptions and attitudes towards mental health issues in the profession, the risk factors of stress and burnout, the current provision and support for dentists who are experiencing difficulties and what other strategies might be helpful in supporting our members.

 We are investigating the impact of stress on the different groups of our membership to get the evidence we need to call for better working lives for dentists.